 accepts, refers, and, under certain circumstances, tracks complaints involving employment-related laws.

 MSFW protections in the Complaint System allow for a shorter period to conduct investigations leading to resolutions.
-If an MSFW wishes to submit an employment-related complaint, the Complaint System Representative at the Workforce Solutions Office nearest to the employer in question must attempt informal resolution within five working days of receipt of the complaint.
-The Complaint System representative must keep the MSFW informed of progress on the complaint no less than once each 30-day period until the complaint is resolved.
-The Complaint System representative must also offer to refer the MSFW to other ES services if they are interested.
+If an MSFW wishes to submit an employment-related complaint, the Complaint System Representative (CSR) at the Workforce Solutions Office nearest to the employer in question must attempt informal resolution within five working days of receipt of the complaint.
+The CSR must keep the MSFW informed of progress on the complaint no less than once each 30-day period until the complaint is resolved.
+The CSR must also offer to refer the MSFW to other ES services if they are interested.

 Filing Complaints